getgrav/grav-learn/pages/09.troubleshooting/03.internal-server-error/docs.md

 Grav uses a `-Indexes` option to force no directory listings of folders.
 Some hosts do not like Apache `.htaccess` manipulating the `Options` setting.

-We have seen reports that simply commenting out this line in Grav's `.htaccess` file can fixing Internal Server error problems for users in this situation:
+We have seen reports that simply commenting out this line in Grav's `.htaccess` file can fix the Internal Server error problems for users in this situation:

 ```
 # Prevent file browsing